woossi0/suite/docs/usermanual/source/processing/scripting/processcomposite.rst

 Activating the script
 ---------------------

 Now that the script is written, it must be added to GeoServer.
-Scripts are placed in the GeoServer data directory in the location: :file:`<data_dir>/scripts/wps/`.
+Place the script in the GeoServer data directory in the location: :file:`<data_dir>/scripts/wps/`.
+(Create this path if it doesn't already exist.)
 The script will be activated automatically when copied to that location, with *no server restart necessary*.

 .. todo:: You can also upload scripts through the REST API.
 Please see the section on processing.scripting.rest for more details.